pytorch/pytorch/docs/source/torch_cuda_memory.rst

 .. image:: _static/img/torch_cuda_memory/allocator_state_history.png

 The stack trace information also reports the address at which an allocation occured.
-The address `b7f064c000000_0` means that the (b)lock at address `7f064c000000` which is the `_0`th time this address was allocated.
+The address b7f064c000000_0 refers to the (b)lock at address 7f064c000000 which is the "_0"th time this address was allocated.
 This unique string can be looked up in the Active Memory Timeline and searched in the Active State History to examine the memory state when a tensor was allocated or freed.

 Snapshot API Reference
 ======================